-The STANLEY Access Magic Force Automatic Swing Operators are manufactured in an ISO 9001 certified facilities in Farmington, Connecticut.
+The STANLEY Access Magic Access Automatic Swing Operators are manufactured in an ISO 9001 certified facility in Farmington, Connecticut.

-The STANLEY Magic Force is a versatile electromechanical swing door operator that can be used in overhead concealed or surface mounted applications.
-The microprocessor control provides power to the operator and controls all the inputs from activation and safety sensors as well as door position and door functions.
+The STANLEY Magic Access is a versatile electromechanical swing door operator that can be used in Low Energy swing door applications where the operator is surface mounted.
+The controller provides power to the operator and controls all the inputs from activation and safety sensors as well as door functions.
 The closing speed is controlled by employing the motor as a dynamic break.
 The closing spring is preloaded for positive closing action so the door will close with or without power.
-The Magic-Force is UL listed as a fire door operator, has a push to operate feature and can be used for Low Energy or High Energy pedestrian applications.
-The Magic Force operator is assembled at the Stanley Access Technologies manufacturing facility in Farmington, CT and comes with application specific door arm for push or pull, microprocessor controller and aluminum header of appropriate length.
+The Magic-Access is UL listed as a fire door operator and can be used in push or pull applications with doors weighing up to 125 lbs.